Taberone/LCS-Liberal-Overhaul-Rebalance/README.md

 # LCS-Liberal-Overhaul-Rebalance
-Liberal Overhaul/Rebalance Mod (Continuation of Liberal Additions)
+Liberal Overhaul/Rebalance Mod (Continuation of Liberal Additions) for LCS 4.12+ (Not for Terra Vitae, sorry!)

 Backup your Art folder before installing!
 Read the ModdingChanges.txt file!